rebel7580/rebel7580.github.io/MQTT/MQTT_Event_Log.md

 ```

 Note:
-* The payload for each stat message contains five lines of lig information, each ending in a newline.
+* The payload for each stat message contains five lines of log information, each ending in a newline.
+* All four messages are always sent.

 ## Home Assistant Configuration Setup for Log Messages